richchapler/AzureSolutionsDocumentation/docs/DevOps_CognitiveSearch.md

 var sc = new SecretClient(uriKeyVault, new DefaultAzureCredential());

 var ConnectionString_BlobStorage = sc.GetSecret("ConnectionString-BlobStorage").Value.Value.ToString() ?? string.Empty;
-var Key_CognitiveSearch = sc.GetSecret("Key-CognitiveSearch").Value.Value.ToString() ?? string.Empty;
+var Key_AISearch = sc.GetSecret("Key-AISearch").Value.Value.ToString() ?? string.Empty;
-var Key_CognitiveServices = sc.GetSecret("Key-CognitiveServices").Value.Value.ToString() ?? string.Empty;
+var Key_AIServices = sc.GetSecret("Key-AIServices").Value.Value.ToString() ?? string.Empty;
 /* use of double ".Value" is a necessary oddity */
 ```

 _Notes:_
 * _Replace name values {e.g., `rchaplerss`} with values appropriate to your implementation_
-* _Replace `COGNITIVESEARCH_PRIMARYADMINKEY` with your Cognitive Search API Key (and considering using a Key Vault)_
+* _Replace `AISEARCH_PRIMARYADMINKEY` with your AI Search API Key (and considering using a Key Vault)_

 -----

 #### Clients
-The variables set in this section will be used to manage the Cognitive Search resources.
+The variables set in this section will be used to manage the AI Search resources.

 Append the following code to the bottom of `Main`:

 ```
 /* ************************* Clients */

-var credential = new AzureKeyCredential(Key_CognitiveSearch);
+var credential = new AzureKeyCredential(Key_AISearch);
-var indexClient = new SearchIndexClient(uriCognitiveSearch, credential);
+var indexClient = new SearchIndexClient(uriAISearch, credential);
-var indexerClient = new SearchIndexerClient(uriCognitiveSearch, credential);
+var indexerClient = new SearchIndexerClient(uriAISearch, credential);
 ```

 Logic Explained:
-* `var credential...` creates a new `AzureKeyCredential` object used to authenticate your requests to the Cognitive Search service
+* `var credential...` creates a new `AzureKeyCredential` object used to authenticate your requests to the AI Search service
 * `var indexClient...` creates a new `SearchIndexClient` object used to manage (create, delete, update) indexes in your search service
 * `var indexerClient...` creates a new `SearchIndexerClient` object used to manage (run, reset, delete) indexers in your search service

 -----

 #### Data Source
-The logic in this section will create a Cognitive Search Data Source.
+The logic in this section will create a AI Search Data Source.

 Append the following code to the bottom of `Main`: